sadathshariff/CLI-QuizApp-JS/README.md

 # CLI QUIZ APP About JavaScript

 Hi, Welcome !!
-I have Created a JavaScript Quiz CLI Quiz APP using Repl.it You can check your Knowledge in JavaScript by playing this Quiz, click the link below to play.
+I have Created a JavaScript CLI Quiz APP using Repl.it You can check your Knowledge in JavaScript by playing this Quiz, click the link below to play.